Stroll with me through Madrid's Literary Quarter and learn about writers and artists, past and present.

-In the “literary quarter” in Madrid, poetry spills across the streets in flattened golden letters.
-Bodegas serve cerveza, bitter green olives and fried potato til near the break of dawn.
-And nuns still keep their silence behind the red brick walls of a nunnery that’s centuries old.
+Poetry spills across the streets in flattened golden letters in the Literary Quarter in Madrid.
+Bodegas serve cerveza and bitter olives til near the break of dawn.
+And nuns keep their silence through the centuries, behind the red brick walls of a nunnery.

 Cervantes and the World's First Novel